ccleberg/cmc.pub/content/blog/2022-11-07-self-hosting-matrix.md

 ```

 If you need to generate TLS certificates (I recommend
-[Certbot](https://certbot.eff.org/)), you\'ll need a more minimal Nginx
+[Certbot](https://certbot.eff.org/)), you'll need a more minimal Nginx conf
-conf file before you can use the TLS-enabled example above.
-Instead, use
+file before you can use the TLS-enabled example above.
+Instead, use this
-this configuration file during the Certbot certificate generation
+configuration file during the Certbot certificate generation process:
-process:

 ``` conf
 server {